When traveling anywhere with your pet, we recommend you consider bringing:

 - Current Rabies Certificate

-- Microchip number, license number, travel ID, photo of your pet
+- Travel ID with a photo of your pet

 - Medications (including flea/tick/heartworm control)